dum0405/StarboundWorldToTiled/README.md

 # 2. Copy the resulting JSON text from the log file and paste it into the corresponding .json file listed above.

-# 3. Finally, open worldToTiledMap.py and update the following variables at the top of the file: 'worldToTiled.py'
+# 3. Finally, open 'worldToTiled.py' and modify the path to the following variables at the top of the file:

 'world_name'